f0k/ismir2015/README.md

-This is the implementation for most experiments presented in the "Extensions and Dead Ends" section of the "Singing Voice Detection" chapter in my Phd thesis titled "Deep Learning for Event Detection, Sequence Labelling and Similarity Estimation in Music Signals" (Section 9.8; to appear).
+This is the implementation for most experiments presented in the "Extensions and Dead Ends" section of the "Singing Voice Detection" chapter in my Phd thesis titled ["Deep Learning for Event Detection, Sequence Labelling and Similarity Estimation in Music Signals"](http://ofai.at/~jan.schlueter/pubs/phd/phd.pdf) (Section 9.8).

 Specifically, it includes experiments for learning a magnitude transformation of the input spectrograms, for learning the center frequencies of a mel